cloud-gov/uaa-extras/README.md

 pip install tox
 ```

 To run the tests, simply run `tox` from the root of the repository.
+If you run
+into the same `psycopg2` setup issue as noted above in local development, make
+sure you've followed the same steps and add the following line to each env
+setting in the `tox.ini` file:

+`setenv = LDFLAGS = "-L/usr/local/opt/openssl/lib"`

 ### Deployment